prudhvi193/Data-Analysis-Project/README.md

 Output Data Files: These details are briefly explained in the report attached for the following project in the file named "STAT5023 Data Analysis Project".

+Image Files "a.jpg,b.jpg,c.jpg" shows the snapshots obtained after running the code in the SAS software tool.